xiaolw95/NetMoss2/README.md

 # NetMoss2
 NetMoss2 is the new version of NetMoss, which is a tool developed for integrating large-scale data and identifying disease associated biomarkers based on network algorithm.

+In this new version, both single file and

 For more information, please see paper "Large-scale microbiome data integration enables robust biomarker identification" published in Nature Computational Science.